Japanese occupation of the Dutch East Indies: Japanese administration

 Expecting that Dutch administrators would be kept by the Japanese to run the colony, most Dutch had refused to leave.
 Instead, they were sent to detention camps and Japanese or Indonesian replacements were installed in senior and technical positions.
-Japanese troops took control of government infrastructure and services such as ports and postal services.
+Japanese troops took control of government infrastructure and services including ports and postal services.
 In addition to the 100,000 European (and some Chinese) civilians interned, 80,000 Dutch, British, Australian, and US Allied troops went to prisoner-of-war camps where the death rates were between 13 and 30 percent.
 The Indonesian ruling class (composed of local officials and politicians who had formerly worked for the Dutch colonial government) co-operated with the Japanese military authorities, who in turn helped to keep the local political elites in power and employ them to supply newly arrived Japanese industrial concerns and businesses and the armed forces (chiefly auxiliary military and police units run by the Japanese military in the Dutch East Indies).
 Indonesian co-operation allowed the Japanese military government to focus on securing the large archipelago's waterways and skies and using its islands as defense posts against any Allied attacks (which were assumed to most likely come from Australia).

+The Japanese military administration in the Dutch East Indies implemented a series of policies and guidelines for governance, as outlined in Southern Occupied Territories Administrative Guidelines.

 Ching Nan Shrine in Malang, East Java.
 One out of 11 Shinto shrines built in Indonesia.

 The Japanese divided Indonesia into three separate regions; Sumatra (along with Malaya) was placed under the 25th Army, Java and Madura were under the 16th Army, while Borneo and eastern Indonesia were controlled by the 2nd South Fleet of the Imperial Japanese Navy (IJN) based in Makassar.
-The 16th Army was headquartered in Jakarta and the 25th Army was based in Singapore until April 1943, when its command was narrowed to just Sumatra and the headquarters moved to Bukittinggi.
+The 16th Army was headquartered in Jakarta and the 25th Army was based in Singapore until 1 May 1943, when its command was narrowed to just Sumatra and the headquarters moved to Bukittinggi to ensure the island had military self-sufficiency in the even of an Allied attack.